AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

  * Removing - you can remove any point from a data set.

-This operations may be proceeded for root elements as well as for children of a node.
+This operations can be performed on root elements as well as for children of a node.
 Tutorial on CRUD operations for **.set()** method can be found in [Data Manipulation article](Data_Manipulation).

 ### Create